Robust Procurement: Bayesian Design under Worst-Case Approval Constraints: Introduction

-Recent work has relaxed the key assumptions underlying the Bayesian analysis to develop robust approaches to contract design. \citet{C19} provides an excellent survey of this literature.
-The most closely related papers are \citet{G14}, \citet{BHM23}, \citet{GS24}, and \citet{K25}. \citet{G14} characterizes optimal contracts when the designer lacks information about a manager's disutility from effort in \citet{LT86} setting. \citet{BHM23} study robustness based on worst-case competitive ratios. \citet{GS24} analyze min--max regret and identify conditions for the optimality of price-cap regulation under private information about both demand and costs.\footnote{See also \citet{BS08} for an earlier analysis of min-max regret in monopoly pricing and \citet{S03} for multi-unit auction design when the demand is unknown.} \citet{K25} considers lexicographic worst-case optimality when mechanism performance is evaluated across a system of multiple beliefs.
-Our analysis is also lexicographic but differs in that the designer's second-order belief is given by the conjectured model, which is a primitive of the environment.
-This distinction has important implications for the structure of the optimal mechanism.
-For example, we show that the tension between efficiency and rent extraction persists in the presence of robustness concerns.
-Moreover, our designer faces uncertainty over both the seller's cost and the value of output, which in turn affects the ranking between price and quantity regulation.

-Related are also \citet{BLW25} and \citet{MP25} who consider the design of undominated mechanisms, respectively in auctions and regulation.
-In all these papers, the designer does not have a conjectured model and treats all models in the admissible set equally.
-In contrast, in our approach, the designer does have a conjectured model and uses it to select among mechanisms that yield the largest payoff guarantee.
-This feature aligns our analysis with \citet{DP22}, who study robust information design without transfers or screening.
-In contrast, we consider mechanism design with transfers and private information on the agent's side.
+Recent work relaxes the key assumptions underlying the Bayesian framework to develop robust approaches to contract design; \citet{C19} provides an excellent survey.
+Closely related contributions include \citet{G14}, \citet{BHM25}, \citet{GS24}, and \citet{K26}. \citet{G14} characterizes optimal contracts when the designer lacks information about a manager’s disutility from effort in the \citet{LT86} model. \citet{BHM25} study robust procurement contracts evaluated by worst-case competitive ratios. \citet{GS24} analyze minimax-regret design and identify conditions for the optimality of price-cap regulation under private information about both demand and costs.\footnote{See also \citet{BS08} for an earlier analysis of minimax-regret design in monopoly pricing and \citet{S03} for the design of multi-unit auctions when demand is unknown.} \citet{K26} studies lexicographic worst-case optimality across multiple beliefs.
+Our analysis is also lexicographic---restricting the designer's choice to worst-case optimal mechanisms---but differs in that second-order beliefs are given by the designer’s conjectured model, a primitive of the environment.
+This distinction is important because it implies, among other things, that the tension between efficiency and rent extraction persists under robustness concerns.
+None of the above papers identify conditions under which quantity regulation outperforms price regulation under robustness, which is one of our main contributions.
+Related are also \citet{BLW25} and \citet{MP25}, who study undominated mechanisms in auctions and regulation.\footnote{See \nameref{Sec:additional_supplement} for a discussion of the connection between robust optimality (as defined in this paper) and undomination.} In these papers, the designer treats all admissible models symmetrically, whereas in our analysis the designer uses the conjectured model to select among mechanisms that maximize the payoff guarantee.
+This feature aligns our approach with \citet{DP22}, who study robust information design without transfers or screening.